azonenberg/prjcombine/docs/xilinx/ultrascaleplus/gty.rst

 * | **DMONITOR_CFG0**
 * | **DMONITOR_CFG1**
 * | **ES_CLK_PHASE_SEL**
+  | Controls something unknown in the eye scan block.
+Set to 1'b0.
 * | **ES_CONTROL**
+  | Command register for the eye scan logic.
+Should be set to 6'b000000 on the primitive, then update as needed via DRP if doing eye scans.
 * | **ES_ERRDET_EN**
+  | Switches the SDATA bus between equivalent-time sampling and error-detect modes.
+Set to "FALSE" on the primitive, then update as needed via DRP if doing eye scans.
 * | **ES_EYE_SCAN_EN**
+  * "TRUE": enable eye scan logic
+  * "FALSE": power down eye scan logic for a slight power savings if not used
 * | **ES_HORZ_OFFSET**
+  | X position of current eye scan sample.
+Set to 12'b000000000000 on the primitive, then update as needed via DRP if doing eye scans.
 * | **ES_PRESCALE**
+  | Prescaler (2^{1+ES_PRESCALE}) for sample/error count.
+Must be 0 to 31; set to 5'b00000 if not using eye scan
 * | **ES_QUALIFIER0**
+  | Pattern match value for eye scan qualified BER measurements.
+Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
 * | **ES_QUALIFIER1**
+  | Pattern match value for eye scan qualified BER measurements.
+Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
 * | **ES_QUALIFIER2**
+  | Pattern match value for eye scan qualified BER measurements.
+Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
 * | **ES_QUALIFIER3**
+  | Pattern match value for eye scan qualified BER measurements.
+Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
 * | **ES_QUALIFIER4**
+  | Pattern match value for eye scan qualified BER measurements.
+Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
 * | **ES_QUALIFIER5**
+  | Pattern match value for eye scan qualified BER measurements.
+Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
 * | **ES_QUALIFIER6**
+  | Pattern match value for eye scan qualified BER measurements.
+Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
 * | **ES_QUALIFIER7**
+  | Pattern match value for eye scan qualified BER measurements.
+Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
 * | **ES_QUALIFIER8**
+  | Pattern match value for eye scan qualified BER measurements.
+Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
 * | **ES_QUALIFIER9**
+  | Pattern match value for eye scan qualified BER measurements.
+Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
 * | **ES_QUAL_MASK0**
+  | Pattern mask for eye scan qualified BER measurements.
+Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
 * | **ES_QUAL_MASK1**
+  | Pattern mask for eye scan qualified BER measurements.
+Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
 * | **ES_QUAL_MASK2**
+  | Pattern mask for eye scan qualified BER measurements.
+Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
 * | **ES_QUAL_MASK3**
+  | Pattern mask for eye scan qualified BER measurements.
+Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
 * | **ES_QUAL_MASK4**
+  | Pattern mask for eye scan qualified BER measurements.
+Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
 * | **ES_QUAL_MASK5**
+  | Pattern mask for eye scan qualified BER measurements.
+Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
 * | **ES_QUAL_MASK6**
+  | Pattern mask for eye scan qualified BER measurements.
+Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
 * | **ES_QUAL_MASK7**
+  | Pattern mask for eye scan qualified BER measurements.
+Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
 * | **ES_QUAL_MASK8**
+  | Pattern mask for eye scan qualified BER measurements.
+Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
 * | **ES_QUAL_MASK9**
+  | Pattern mask for eye scan qualified BER measurements.
+Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
 * | **ES_SDATA_MASK0**
+  | Data mask for eye scan qualified BER measurements.
+Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
 * | **ES_SDATA_MASK1**
+  | Data mask for eye scan qualified BER measurements.
+Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
 * | **ES_SDATA_MASK2**
+  | Data mask for eye scan qualified BER measurements.
+Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
 * | **ES_SDATA_MASK3**
+  | Data mask for eye scan qualified BER measurements.
+Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
 * | **ES_SDATA_MASK4**
+  | Data mask for eye scan qualified BER measurements.
+Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
 * | **ES_SDATA_MASK5**
+  | Data mask for eye scan qualified BER measurements.
+Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
 * | **ES_SDATA_MASK6**
+  | Data mask for eye scan qualified BER measurements.
+Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
 * | **ES_SDATA_MASK7**
+  | Data mask for eye scan qualified BER measurements.
+Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
 * | **ES_SDATA_MASK8**
+  | Data mask for eye scan qualified BER measurements.
+Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
 * | **ES_SDATA_MASK9**
+  | Data mask for eye scan qualified BER measurements.
+Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
 * | **EYESCAN_VP_RANGE**
+  | Related to eye scan, but doesn't seem to be used for anything?
+Always set to 0
 * | **EYE_SCAN_SWAP_EN**
+  | Related to eye scan, exact functionality unclear.
+Always set to 1'b0.
 * | **FTS_DESKEW_SEQ_ENABLE**
 * | **FTS_LANE_DESKEW_CFG**
 * | **FTS_LANE_DESKEW_EN**